-During the year, a total of 177 referrals were made to General Hospital, Kilinochchi for medical treatment (i.e., surgery, prosthetics and orthotics, visual and/or auditory impairments), and further treatment at the Mental Health Unit.
-Furthermore, a total of 10 referrals were made to other government offices and to other NGOs to obtain legal support.
-Regular follow-ups, home visits, and field visits were done throughout the year to monitor the activities and to ensure that the desired results are achieved.
+During the year total of 177 referrals were made to General Hospital, Killinochchi for medical treatment (i.e., surgery, prosthetics, and orthotics, visual or aural impairment) and further treatment at Mental Health Unit.
+Furthermore, total of 10 referrals were made to other government offices and to other NGOs to get legal support.
+FRC followed-up the progress of the referrals with these clients and termination carried out.

+Regular follow up, home visits and field visits were done throughout the year to monitor the activities and to ensure that the desired results are achieved.